yashn200518/JOINS-PRACTICE/README.md

 MENTOR - NEELA SANTOSH

+#description
-## The objective of this task was to demonstrate the creation, population, and utilization of a relational database using MySQL.
+The objective of this task was to demonstrate the creation, population, and utilization of a relational database using MySQL.
 The process began with initializing a new database named codtech using the CREATE DATABASE and USE commands.
 This created a dedicated environment to manage all related data entities efficiently.

 The first step involved the creation of a foundational table, IT_Sector, representing various domains in the IT industry.
 This table included three fields: Sector_ID (an integer and primary key), Sector_Name, and Head_Office (both as variable character strings).
 Once the structure was defined, 20 sample entries were inserted into this table to represent diverse sectors such as Software Development, Cybersecurity, AI & ML, Cloud Computing, UI/UX Design, and more, each linked to their respective city-based head offices.